Join the Journey: June '21 Progress Report

 It's time for my 6th monthly progress report, published as part of my "Join the Journey" series, available exclusively to Think Better Newsletter subscribers.
 You can read my previous updates here.

-This monthly progress report details my sales and marketing efforts.
-It is an effort to both hold myself accountable to making continuous progress as well as provide insight to anyone else considering self-publishing.
+This monthly progress report is an effort to both hold myself accountable to making continuous progress as well as provide insight to anyone else considering self-publishing.
 It's meant to be the Strava to my book sales...a public record for anyone interested to follow.

 My overall impression of June (Month 6?!)